 It’s a tech party at the top of the list of America’s most valuable brands [pdf], as calculated by BrandZ and WPP.
-Each of the 5 most valuable brands in the US is a tech brand, led by Google (brand value exceeding $286 billion) and Apple (almost $279 billion).
+Four of the 5 most valuable brands in the US is a tech brand, led by Google (brand value exceeding $286 billion) and Apple (almost $279 billion).
 Google and Apple also top Interbrand’s list of the world’s most valuable brands, though in reverse order.

 Rounding out the top 5 most valuable brands in the US are: